Takehiro Tomiyasu: Senior

 On 30 August 2018, Tomiyasu received his first international call-up from the Japan national team for the Kirin Challenge Cup 2018.
-It was not until 12 October 2018 when he made his Japan debut, starting the whole game, in a 3–0 win against Panama.
+It was not until 12 October 2018 when he made his Samurai Blue debut, starting the whole game, in a 3–0 win against Panama.
 Tomiyasu became the first teenager to start in the senior team since Ryo Miyaichi.
-A month later on 16 November 2018, he made his second appearance for the national side, in a 1–1 draw against Venezuela.
+A month later on 16 November 2018, he made his second appearance for Japan, in a 1–1 draw against Venezuela.

 In December 2018, Tomiyasu was re-called to the Japanese squad for the 2019 AFC Asian Cup.
-He made his tournament debut for the national side, starting the whole game and helped Japan win 3–2 against Turkmenistan.
-He helped Japan keep a clean sheet by beating Oman 1–0 win to advance to the knockout stage.
-He then scored his first goal for the national side, scoring from a header, in a 1–0 win against Saudi Arabia to reach the semi–finals.
-Tomiyasu later played two more matches of the tournament, which saw the national side reaching the final for the first time since 2011.
-In the AFC Asian Cup final against Qatar, he started and captained the side, as they lost 3–1, finishing as runner–up in the process.
+He made his tournament debut for the Samurai Blue, starting the whole game and helped Japan win 3–2 against Turkmenistan.
+He helped Samurai Blue keep a clean sheet by beating Oman 1–0 win to advance to the knockout stage.
+He then scored his first goal for Japan, scoring from a header, in a 1–0 win against Saudi Arabia to reach the semi–finals.
+Tomiyasu later played two more matches of the tournament, which saw the Samurai Blue reaching the final for the first time since 2011.
+In the AFC Asian Cup final against Qatar, he started and captained Japan, as the Samurai Blue loss 3–1, finishing as runner–up in the process.

-Following the conclusion to the AFC Asian Cup tournament, Tomiyasu was called up to the squad ahead of the Copa América in Brazil.
-He started all three matches, playing in the centre–back position, as they were eliminated in the Group Stage.
-He later played three matches of 2019, helping the national side keep three clean sheets.
+Following the conclusion to the AFC Asian Cup tournament, Tomiyasu was called up to the Japan squad ahead of the Copa América in Brazil.
+He started all three matches, playing in the centre–back position, as the Samurai Blue were eliminated in the Group stage.
+He later played three matches of 2019, helping Japan keep three clean sheets.

-Almost a year absent, Tomiyasu was called up to the Japan squad on 6 October 2020.
-He started three out of the four matches for the national team by the end of the year.